© ericdentinger.com

 For she's the maid for me

-Her eye so mildly beaming
+Her eye so brightly beaming

 Her look so frank and free